 What will Happen If I Drop Footage on a Timeline with a Different Aspect Ratio in Premiere Pro?

-When you drop a 16:9 aspect ratio (or 1.78:1) footage onto a timeline with a 2.35:1 aspect ratio with the same resolution, then Premiere Pro will throw a “Clip Mismatch Warning” pop-up.
+When you drop a 16:9 aspect ratio (or 1.78:1) footage onto a timeline with a 2.35:1 aspect ratio with the same resolution, Premiere Pro will throw a “Clip Mismatch Warning” pop-up.
 Click on “Keep exiting settings” to follow the timeline aspect ratio (as defined in the “Sequence Settings”).

 At the same time, there will be no black bars at the top and bottom (also known as letterboxing).
 The video will be zoomed in to fill the wide screen.